 Omar specialises in contractual and professional negligence disputes within the construction, engineering and energy sectors.
-He has acted for a wide range of clients based in the UK and internationally, including employers (state and private), contractors, and various types of professional.
-He is recommended in the Legal 500 as a leading junior for professional negligence disputes.
+He has acted for a wide range of clients based in the UK and internationally, including employers (state and private), contractors, and various types of professionals.

 ENERGY AND NATURAL RESOURCES

 Omar has a particular interest in disputes arising out of energy and natural resources infrastructure projects, both foreign and domestic.
-His experience spans oil and gas projects, and a wide range of renewable resources projects, including wind farms, a hydroelectric dam, water pipelines, and various types of process plant.
-Examples of his work in this area are set out in his CV.
-They include:
+His experience spans oil and gas projects, and a wide range of renewable resources projects, including wind farms, a hydroelectric dam, water pipelines and various process plants.

-- Instructed as junior counsel for a consortium of international oil and gas companies and state-owned energy companies in a claim under a parent company guarantee for completion costs following termination of an EPC contract for construction of a gas pipeline in West Africa.
+- Junior counsel for a consortium of international oil and gas companies and state-owned energy companies in a claim under a parent company guarantee for completion costs following termination of an EPC contract for construction of a gas pipeline in West Africa.

 - Instructed as junior counsel for the contractor in a high value claim arising out of the termination of a hydroelectric dam project in the Middle East.

-- Instructed as junior counsel for the contractor in a high value claim arising out of a pipeline project in the Middle East.
+- Junior counsel for the contractor in a high value claim arising out of a pipeline project in the Middle East.

-Omar is listed as a leading junior for professional negligence, with sources praising his “very good attention to detail” (Legal 500).
-Omar has experience of negligence claims against a wide variety of professionals.
-He specialises in claims against construction professionals, including architects, engineers, surveyors and quantity surveyors, but also has experience of claims against other professionals, including accountants and solicitors.
-He has acted in multi-party disputes in this context.
-Examples of his work are set out in his CV.
-Recent examples include:
+Omar is listed as a leading junior for professional negligence, with sources praising him as “excellent” and possessing “very good attention to detail” (Legal 500).
+He has experience of negligence claims against a wide variety of professionals.
+He specialises in claims against construction professionals, including architects, engineers and surveyors, but also has experience of claims against other professionals, including accountants and solicitors.
+He also has experience of multi-party disputes in this context.

 - Acting as sole counsel for an employer in a claim against a mechanical engineering consultant for negligent design of variable refrigerant flow air conditioning systems.